myrrlyn/teslore/README.md

 ## Features

-Thanks to script work provided by numinit, the repository is able to produce a dynamic stylesheet that can be processed and uploaded to reddit automatically.
+Thanks to programming work provided by numinit, the repository is able to produce a dynamic stylesheet that can be processed and uploaded to reddit automatically.

+The banner and date are both time-responsive, and can be programmed to follow standard construction with exceptions for specific events.
+Banners of different sizes are also supported.

+Version information (Git commit info, host machine, and time of compilation) are appended to the icon in the lower right of the footer.

+We also offer near-complete coverage of RES elements, including the settings console, menu, etc.

+As this project continually aims to reach complete coverage of reddit's DOM while maintaining a modular construction between components, it should (hopefully) be very easy to adapt to individual style needs.

 ### Getting Started

 Clone this repository and copy `config/reddit.yml.example` to `config/reddit.yml`.
 This file is ignored by Git.
 Insert the reddit username and password of an account with moderator (stylesheet permissions required) access to your subreddit, and specify the default subreddit under the `subreddit` key.
 If you wish to hold more than one stylesheet simultaneously, specify the default-upload stylesheet using the `stylesheet` key.
-There **must** be a `stylesheet.css.*` file next to a `stylesheet/` directory in the repository root.
-Note that in our case, the root file is `teslore.css.sass.erb`; this is because the compilation tasks first run all `.erb` files through a Ruby processor which replaces the strings of embedded Ruby with their outputs, then passes the result to the Sass processesor which replaces Sass directives with the CSS outputs, finally resulting in an actual CSS document which is then handed to the reddit-API tools.
+There **must** be a `stylesheet.css.sass.erb` file next to a `stylesheet/` directory in the repository root.
+The triple extension is present because that file is the focal point for three tasks, each of which works with a different language.

 ### Installation